stereolabs/zed-hub-examples/samples/camera_viewer_sample/README.md

 $ make -j$(nproc)
 ```

 This application use application parameters.
-Move the `parameters.json` file to the path you specified in the `IoTCloud::loadApplicationParameters` function.
+Move the `parameters.json` file to the path you specified in the `HubClient::loadApplicationParameters` function.
 ```
 $ cp ../parameters.json .
 ```